 Taste for Travel group meets for lunch at restaurants to discuss travel destinations and tips.

 Several walking groups meet at different days and times, in Davis and in Woodland.

 Groups meet to discuss common issues that occur as we get older, in a supportive, informative, and nurturing environment.

 Several lively wine groups meet in members’ homes to sample and discuss various wines.
 Spouses welcome.

-Kendra West Williams, senior instructor with Kali Ray TriYoga International, teaches restorative and modified postures for all levels.
-Classes are held Tuesday mornings.
+Professional yoga instructors from Kali Ray TriYoga International offer restorative and modified postures beginning in October.
 Fee for 8-week session, payable in advance.